 - Warehouse Management Systems (WMS): WMS software helps manage processes that allow you to control and oversee warehouse operations for your products from the time they arrive at the warehouse until they ship out again.
 This advanced technology helps you design the warehouse for optimized inventory allocation that maximizes storage space, and helps you customize different workflow processes such as receiving and storage, picking and packing, and inventory tracking so goods can be quickly found when they need to be moved.
 Reporting features give you a detailed look into how your warehouse is operating so you can easily identify key performance indicators and areas for improvement.

 - Transportation Management System (TMS): A quality TMS gives you end-to-end visibility into every aspect of the transport process.
 Use the TMS load optimization function to intelligently arrange packages and pallets on vehicles to use carrier space more efficiently.
 Once your goods leave the warehouse, advanced track and trace functionality enables you to see your freight’s precise location at any given time, and sends instant notifications to alert your system of any shipping delays along the way.
-Real-time business intelligence covering every aspect of loading, transport, and delivery allows for ongoing system improvement and cost optimization from within your tech enabled supply chain.
+Real-time business intelligence should be available right at your fingertips from every aspect of your supply chain, giving you complete inventory, delivery, and information control when you need it.

 - Enterprise Resource Planning (ERP): ERPs help you stay competitive by integrating material planning, transactions, and many other critical functions into one cohesive system that improves collaboration and eliminates system fragmentation.
 With the ability to manage multiple vendors, track inventory and orders, and coordinate resources from several vendors in different locations, ERPs give you a competitive advantage to meet your product demand with a streamlined, optimized system that reduces costs.